minhdov/minhdov.github.io/_news/announcement_3.md

 inline: true
 ---

-Pursuing Master by Research in Computer Vision, Deep Learning and Embedded System at School of Computer Science and Engineering, NTU, Singapore ! :sparkles: :smile:
+Pursued Master by Research in Computer Vision, Deep Learning and Embedded System at School of Computer Science and Engineering, NTU, Singapore ! :sparkles: :smile: